SoftUni-Internal/interactive-content/EN/02-Text-Processing/05-Homework.md

 ## Description
 You will receive **two** lines of input.

-- On the first line, you can receive a really big number in range \[0-1050\]
+- On the first line, you can receive a really big number in the range \[0-1050\]

-- On the second line, you will receive a single digit in range \[0-9\]
+- On the second line, you will receive a single digit in the range \[0-9\]

 Your task is to calculate the product of these numbers and to print it out.